kaustubh-karkare/project-omega/assignments/week-2.md

 ## Problem 2.2

-Write a program that takes a URL as input, and downloads the file into the current directory.
-You are still only allowed to use the basic socket library like in the previous assignment.
-As a result of that restriction, you will need to study the [HTTP protocol](https://www.httpwatch.com/httpgallery/introduction/), and figure how to make the necessary request.
+Using the same basic socket library as the previous assignment, write a program that takes a URL as input, and downloads the file into the current directory.

+Since you're not allowed to use Python's `urllib` module, JavaScript's `http` module, or any other similar ones, you will need to study the [HTTP protocol](https://www.httpwatch.com/httpgallery/introduction/), and figure how to make the necessary request.

+## Problem 2.3

+Using the same basic socket library as the previous assignment, implement a webserver that can handle basic `GET` requests.
+- If the requested path is a directory, check to see if there is an `index.html` file in that directory, and return that.
+If not, generate a list of files and return those instead.
+- If the requested path is a file, check to see if it actually exists in a given directory.
+If yes, provide that, or else return a `404` error.